 The day your horse runs is a special occasion and we hope that you want your attire to reflect this.

-Therefore, we will be initiating a dress code for our Owners and Trainers facility in 2017, which we kindly ask all patrons to adhere to.
+Therefore, we have initiated a dress code for our Owners and Trainers facility from 2017, which we kindly ask all patrons to adhere to.

 Owners & Trainers using our dedicated facility are asked to follow the below guidelines:

 - Owners are encouraged to wear smart attire; gentlemen are asked to wear a collared shirt, although a tie is not essential.

 - Smart denim with no rips or tears is acceptable as are long, tailored shorts.

 - Sportswear, denim shorts, t-shirts, vests, sports/supporter shirts, tracksuits, sportswear (including trainers) and bare chests are prohibited.
 Gentlemen’s flip flops and sandals are not permitted.

 Bath Racecourse reserves the right to refuse admission to anyone who is considered inappropriately dressed.

 All horses which start in a qualifying race, as defined in the Rules of Racing, will be eligible to enter THE SUMMER SPRINTERS’ AND STAYERS' HANDICAP SERIES (FINALS) to be run at Bath Racecourse on September 10th and September 11th respectively with a Minimum Total Prize Fund of £15000 in each final.